ChocoBasta/ConfigSite/README.md

 # ConfigSite

-A modern web application built with React and TypeScript.
+A modern website built with React and TypeScript.

+## Visit the Website

+You can visit the website at: [https://chocobasta.github.io/ConfigSite](https://chocobasta.github.io/ConfigSite)

+No installation or downloads required!
+Just click the link above to view the website in your browser.

 ## Features

 - Modern UI with responsive design
-- TypeScript for type safety
+- Clean and professional look
+- Easy navigation
+- Mobile-friendly layout

+## Pages

+- **Home**: Welcome page with feature highlights
+- **About**: Information about the project and technology stack

+## Technology Stack

-- React for component-based architecture
+- React 18
+- TypeScript
-- CSS Modules for scoped styling
+- CSS Modules
+- GitHub Pages for hosting

 ## Getting Started